aelamran/openfoodfact-deepada/index.md

 In this project, we are going to dig deeply into the several pieces of information we have about the products that are registered in the open food fact dataset.
 Our goal is to identify the impact of the food products that we consume on the Human Health, focusing on the composition of the food we eat, based on the different macros these different types of food provide and other concerning ingredients.
 The ultimate purpose being making better and healthier food choices.

 <img src="img/open_data.png" alt="openData">
+<center><label style="font-size: 10px">Fig 5 : We love Open Data!</label></center>

 The dataset contains roughly 700 000 lines and 173 columns, with a high and prevalent number of NaN values, and since all the columns have at least one NaN value in them, we decided to only drop them after importing the important columns.
 So at each step of our study, we removed the NaNs only after extracting the fields needed, in order to stay accurate through the analysis.

 Furthermore, since OpenFoodFacts is an open and public database that can be used by everyone and without the check of the user inputs, a lot of errors occur when entering the features.
 Then, we had to look closer at the given data and analyze possible false data.
 We tried to reduce some mistakes by correcting obvious errors.
 For example, many errors concern the energy a product contains, with incoherent high values for that energy, or even also negative values.